Probing the Nature of Dark Matter Self-Interactions Through Observations of Massive Black Hole Mergers: Results

 This approximation for the p--value given in equation~\eqref{eq:pvalue} is valid for $\rm{N_{MOCK}} \geq 8$~\citep{23}.
 As equation~\eqref{eq:altseries} is an alternating series, the error from using a finite number of terms is bounded by the absolute value of the first omitted term.
 We cease adding terms when the absolute value of the first omitted term is less than $10^{-9}$, which ensures that the p--value is within $10^{-9}$ of the value one would get from using an infinite number of terms~\citep{MathMethodsTextBook}.

-We seek to determine the number of mergers needed to obtain an average p--value at least two standard deviations below the 0.05 significance threshold.
-This threshold corresponds to a roughly $2\sigma$ detection, or, in other words, less than a five percent chance that the results are spurious.
-The requirement that the mean p--value be at least two standard deviations below the significance threshold ensures that enough mergers are observed that one can expect to get at least a $\sim2\sigma$ result in favor of SIDM-1.
+We seek to determine the number of mergers needed to ensure that the 95th percentile for the p--value is below the 0.05 significance threshold.
+(This threshold implies that there is less than a five percent chance that the results are spurious.)
 We conduct this analysis twice; first comparing empirical CDFs for cosmic times, then comparing empirical CDFs for mass ratios.
 This allows us to determine different $\rm{N_{DIFF}}$ for each observable.
-We include plots below to show the average p--value and average p--value $+2\sigma$ for cosmic times and mass ratios (Figure~\ref{fig:P_Value_Plus_Two_Sigma}).
+We include plots below to show the average p--values and the 95th percentiles for cosmic times and mass ratios (Figure~\ref{fig:P_Value_95}).
+We also show the distributions for the p-values (Figure~\ref{fig:P_Value_Distributions}).

 \FloatBarrier

 \FloatBarrier